Court Waltzes

 Court Waltzes (La guerre des valses) is a 1933 musical film directed by Ludwig Berger and Raoul Ploquin and starring Fernand Gravey, Armand Dranem and Madeleine Ozeray.
 It was the French-language version of Waltz War, made by the German studio UFA and also directed by Berger.
 In the early years of sound it was common to shoot completely separate versions of films in different languages before dubbing became more established.
-It was part of a trend of operetta films released during the decade.
+This movie was part of a trend of operetta films released during the decade.